A Smart Future

 A. A lifestyle envied by many.

 T. Tactical planning to leverage personal or business finances.

 The process normally includes the purchase or renting of qualifying property and differs depending on where it is situated.
 Applicants will need to qualify with relevant health insurance, resources, clean criminal record and after satisfying a “fit and proper test” can apply for the residency card.
 Other aspects include government levies payable and the purchase of government bonds.

 Citizenship by Naturalisation for Exceptional Services by Investment guarantees successful applicants Maltese Nationality.

-Applicants has to meet certain criteria and stipulations which includes stringent due diligence checks.
-The programme has 2 possible routes, the first one following a period of twelve (12) months and the other thirty-six (36) months.
-Families, including parents-in-law, grandparents and dependents not exceeding the 29 years age brackets, are eligible to apply.
+Applicants have to meet certain criteria and stipulations which include stringent due diligence checks.
+The programme has 2 possible routes, the first one, following a period of twelve (12) months and the other thirty-six (36) months.
+Families, including parents-in-law, grandparents and dependents not exceeding the 29 years of age brackets, are eligible to apply.

 Applicants are expected to satisfy the relevant criteria up to and including residing in Malta for a required time as well as a government contribution/investment, property acquisition for rental/purchase, an approved donation to a voluntary organisation and to be in possession of health insurance.
 Eligibility includes that the applicant must be at least 18 years of age, in possession of a valid travel document, provide proof of having been a resident of Malta for a period of 12 months preceding the issuing of a certificate of naturalisation.

 Overview on the various options for Residency in Malta.

 - Malta Permanent Residence Programme (MPRP) grants the rights to live in the EU and have access to Schengen countries.
 It also enables you to work and set up business in Malta.